thisismorris/morrisfan/blog_pic/ISSCC_Insights.md

 ## The Basic of Ratio Frequency (RF) Circuits
 *Prof. Hossein Hashemi, University of Southern California, USA*

-In the air, EM waves travels with the speed of light.
-Propagation speed is lower in other medium = distance/speed
+In the air, EM waves travel at the speed of light.
+Propagation speed is lower in another medium = distance/speed

 The electric and magnetic fields vary with time as sinusoids.
 The propagating wave is periodic in space as well.
-Wavelength is the spacial of the EM wave.
+Wavelength is the special of the EM wave.
 Wavelength = speed/frequency.
-RF refer to wavelength btw 10^5~10^-4, if the wavelength is long enough, it is available to see behind the wall.
+RF refers to wavelength btw 10^5~10^-4, if the wavelength is long enough, it is available to see behind the wall.

-Modulation is the process of extracting the information signal on from a modulated carrier signal.
+Modulation is the process of extracting the information signal from a modulated carrier signal.

-Radio frequency transmitter modulator
+Radiofrequency transmitter modulator
 Radio frequency receiver demodulator

 I(t)cos(wt) + Q(t)sin(wt) = a(t)cos(wt+theta(t))